Home / Use Cases / Situations / Privacy After Divorce

 Monitor continuously

-New address records, updated voter registrations, and data source refreshes will generate new listings.
-We detect re-appearances automatically and submit removals before someone searching your name finds your new location.
+New address records, updated voter registrations, and data source refreshes generate new listings.
+We detect re-appearances automatically and re-submit removals — so your new location stays off, not just for the first round but every time it comes back.

 Manual opt-outsGeneric privacy toolsDelist.ai